-- Value student voice - Promote community in school - Participate in appropriate activities at local and national level e.g. antibullying week - Highlight the anti-bullying message in our school assemblies and the work of the student led Anti-bullying team. - Use our website to advise students and parents - Use CCTV to identify and challenge incidents ii.
-Curriculum
+- Promote community in school - Participate in appropriate activities at local and national level e.g. anti-bullying week - Highlight the anti-bullying message in our school assemblies - Use appropriate media including the website and newsletter to advise students and parents - Use CCTV to identify and challenge incidents ii.
+CURRICULUM

-Departments will take advantage of opportunities to cover areas related directly or indirectly to bullying through their subject area.
+Departments will take advantage of opportunities to cover areas related directly or indirectly to bullying through their subject area but there is specific material designed in REACH Lessons.